pauwels-labs/flux-infra/README.md

   sidecar injection webhook endpoint can't be hit from the cluster api

 - Need to add an istio.io/rev label to all sidecar injected namespaces

+- Set a revision in istio-base and istio-istiod and revision tags in istio-istiod in order to canary upgrade istio in the future